 The And Band and Perfect Strangers basically shut themselves inside for 6 months, working together to pool their resources and struggling to find any opportunities to play live (their and in particular Perfect Strangers free-form approach to playing was hardly a crowd-pleaser).

 Both bands essentially split on the release of the EP, with members scattering across New Zealand.
 Henderson soon established the long-time underground favorites The Puddle and has achieved a bit of cult celebrity for his unusual approach to making music.
 The EP stands as an intriguing document of two notoriously outcast bands.

-- Richard Sedger (Bass, 1982)
+- Richard Sedger (The Spies, bass, 1982)

-- Susan Ellis (Keyboards, 1982)
+- Susan Ellis (The Spies, keyboards, 1982)

-- Noli Me Tangere 7″ EP (w/ Perfect Strangers 1982, Self-Released, PR1041)
+- Noli Me Tangere 7″ EP (w/ Perfect Strangers 1981, Self-Released, PR1041)